syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

             scheduleAppointmentCollection.Add(exceptionAppointment);
 {% endtabs %}
 >**NOTE**
-	•	`RecurrenceId` should be recurrence pattern appointment object.
+•	`RecurrenceId` should be a recurrence pattern appointment object.
-	•	Exception appointment should be normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
+•	Exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
-	•	`ExceptionOccurrenceActualDate` should be Universal Time Coordinates (UTC) time zone.
+•	`ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.

-#### Remove exception appointment from recurrence pattern.
+#### Remove exception appointment from recurrence pattern
 You can directly remove the added exception appointment for recurrence pattern by removing it from schedule `DataSource`.
-Code example,

 {% tabs %}
 {% highlight c# %}
 var exceptionAppointment = scheduleAppointmentCollection[1];